Fallyn222/PortfolioWebsite-/README.md

 2) Bio with personal information and resume
 3) Presentation: Sleek, clean, and created well
 4) Have fun and learn more about CSS + other interactive tools available to use

+Additional Objectives:
+Contact form with Java implemented (at some point)